Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 where $s=\sum_jA_{ij}x_j(t)$ is the weighted sum of opinions of individual $i$'s neighbors and $d_i=\sum A_{ij}$ is the weighted degree of $i$.
 The mechanism of biased assimilation is different to the idea of bounded confidence models (cf. Section~\ref{subsubsec:opinion_assimilation}), where agents do not interact at all with peers that have an opinion sufficiently different from them.
 Biased assimilation can promote polarization, in particular, when the underlying network exhibits sufficient levels of homophily.
 Several subsequent works building on biased assimilation combined it with a backfire mechanism \cite{chen_opinion_2021}, and investigated it on signed networks \cite{wang_biased_2020,wang_signed_2022}.

 In modeling frameworks where opinions and influence networks co-evolve (see Sec.~\ref{subsec:coevolution} for an in-depth discussion), even unbiased forms of assimilation, which usually promote consensus (Sec.~\ref{subsubsec:opinion_assimilation}), can lead to persistent polarization. \textcite{liu_emergence_2023} couple opinion assimilation with homophily in a system of stochastic differential equations $d x_i =\mu_i(\mathbf{x},\mathbf{A})\,dt + \sigma(x_i)\,dW_t$, where $W_t$ is a standard Wiener process and the drift term is $\mu_i = \sum_j A_{ij}F(x_i,x_j)$.
 Homophily operates through link creation and deletion at rates $\gamma_{\pm}(x_i,x_j)/N$.
 A minimal model is then investigated with $F(x_i,x_j)=\lambda(x_j-x_i)$, capturing opinion assimilation, and $\gamma_{\pm}(x_i,x_j)=r_{\pm}\bigl(1+J_{\pm}\bigr)$, where $|J_{\pm}|\le 1$ quantifies the homophilic bias of agents.
 Analytical steady-state results show that polarization emerges when the opinion-homogenization rate $\lambda$ is small and the birth-to-death ratio $r_{+}/r_{-}$ is large: slow assimilation hinders the emergence of a global consensus, while high $r_{+}/r_{-}$ limits exposure to dissimilar views, effectively partitioning the network into two almost-isolated components in which local assimilation prevails.
-While the model gives new analytical insights into a potential mechanism contributing to opinion polarization, it does not account for opinions becoming more extreme than the initial range, similar to bounded confidence models (Sec.~\ref{subsubsec:bounded_confidence}).
+The proposed framework gives new analytical insights by predicting universal scaling laws of stationary opinion distributions, $p(x)\sim(1\mp x)^{\delta_{\pm}}$, with exponents $\delta_\pm$, that are in line with the scaling law discovered in real-world networks.
+However, the model does not account for opinions becoming more extreme than the initial range, similar to bounded confidence models (Sec.~\ref{subsubsec:bounded_confidence}).